 The key idea to retrospectives is you create a list of ideas to test and to improve your productivity system.
 When the next retrospective comes around, assess whether those ideas worked.
 It helps you find a productivity system that works best for you.

 This is a cycle that allows you to optimize your process.
-Even when things don’t go as planned, you can work on your points of failure and any barriers.
+Even when things don’t go as planned, take those as lessons learned.
+You can work on your points of failure and any barriers.
 Or you can increase efficiency for existing processes of your system.

 You may run into some obstacles but the retrospectives will help smoothen your path towards your goals.
 These sessions will boost your efforts in becoming a high performer.